zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 ### Add a database

-I'll use [Laradock](http://laradock.io) to serve and provide a MySQL database for our users, but you could just as easily use Homestead or a locally installed Mysql database with Valet.
+I'm using [Laradock](http://laradock.io) to serve and provide a MySQL database for our users, but you could just as easily use Homestead or a locally installed Mysql database with Valet.

 Configuration of this step is beyond the scope of this post, but see the [repo](https://github.com/zorfling/laravel-graphql-server) and [Laradock docs](http://laradock.io/getting-started/) for a configured Laradock setup, or the docs for [Homestead](https://laravel.com/docs/5.6/homestead) or [Valet](https://laravel.com/docs/5.6/valet)

 ### Add Laravel GraphQL

+Next up we'll add the Laravel GraphQL library to provide some GraphQL primitives, as well as the GraphiQL web based API client for testing the endpoint.

 ```bash
 # Require the library